BreakTudo Awards: Social media engagement

 According to internal data from X (formerly Twitter) published on its official blog, the BreakTudo Awards was one of the five most-mentioned award shows on the platform in Argentina in 2021, based on the total volume of tweets using its hashtag.
 It was listed alongside international ceremonies like the iHeartRadio Music Awards, MTV MIAW Awards, SEC Awards, and the Grammy Awards.
 The blog noted how the platform connected music stars with the community and how fans supported their idols "hashtag by hashtag" during these events.

 Recognition in Brazil

 In October 2023, the BreakTudo Awards was nominated in the "Incentive to Brazilian Digital Production" category at the Rio WebFest, a festival presented by the Brazilian Ministry of Culture.

 Coverage in international media

 Billboard Philippines published articles on the award show in both 2023 and 2024.
 Its coverage reported on the nominations and victories of Filipino artists BINI, SB19, and BGYO, alongside international music artists such as Chappell Roan, Jung Kook, Lisa, and Stray Kids.
 In its September 2024 coverage, El País referred to the BreakTudo Awards as an international award show that "promotes the most prominent and emerging figures in entertainment and pop culture."
+In 2025, the awards were reported on by international outlets including South Korea's public broadcaster KBS, and the newspaper The Chosun Ilbo, which reported on ENHYPEN's victory for the 'International Male Group' award.